Electronic Data Systems

-Electronic Data Systems (EDS) Corporation was an American multinational information technology equipment and services company headquartered in Plano, Texas, founded in 1962 by Ross Perot.
-The company was a subsidiary of General Motors from 1984 until it was spun off in 1996.
-EDS was acquired by Hewlett-Packard in 2008.
+HP Enterprise Services LLC (formerly Electronic Data Systems Corporation, then Electronic Data Systems LLC) was an American multinational information technology equipment and services company headquartered in Plano, Texas.

+Founded in 1962 by Ross Perot, EDS was a subsidiary of GM from 1984 until it was spun-off in 1996.
+The company was acquired by HP in 2008 and rebranded as HPES in 2009.

+In 2017 the company merged with CSC into DXC Technology.